 When I visited the Kanda River cherry blossoms in 2017, I had a very good and terrible day.
 The good?
 Even though the sky was cloudy, the cherry blossoms along the Kanda river were fantastic.
 The bad?
 My beloved Pentax K3 died.
 The rear display fizzled, went black, and said goodbye.

 I’d had Pentax cameras since 2012 when I bought my first, a K-30.
 It was my first “real” DSLR camera, and I enjoyed it a lot.
 With its matte orange finish, it always got looks from people.
+Heck, I thought it was cool and I actually miss it.

 It was easy to use and had excellent image quality.
-The build quality was second to one.
+The build quality was second to none.
 Pentax mightn’t be as well-known as Canon or Nikon these days, but some of its cameras are very good.

 Anyway, I thought long and hard about my next camera.
 I thought about buying another Pentax.
 As much as I liked the brand, it didn’t seem to be heading anywhere in those days.
+It was time for a change.

 In the end, I bought a Fujifilm X-T2.
 I was impressed with the excellent lenses at reasonable prices, 4K video, and its versatility.
 And the talk of its retro feel grabbed me.
 Everything I heard was very positive.